-Using the qualities on the post-its, match them to the different types of relationship in turn to see which relationships offer which qualities.
-This will involve discussion as to whether qualities are consistently present or only at times, and also begin to identify if and where things may have changed.
+Using the relationship qualities cards, match them to the different types of relationship in turn to see which relationships offer which qualities.
+This will involve discussion as to whether qualities are consistently present or only at times and also begin to identify if and where things may have changed.

-What do I bring to the relationship?
+• What do I bring to the relationship?